 Did you know that 1 in 3 women over the age of 20 has some form of cardiovascular disease and 1 in 4 women die from heart disease in the United States (National Heart Lung and Blood Institute)?
 It might also surprise you to learn that a woman dies every single minute of every day because of heart disease, as stated by the American Heart Association.
 Therefore, it is very important to recognize the signs and symptoms that may signal heart disease and to see your doctor for correct diagnosis and prompt treatment.

 Women usually do not have the same symptoms as men and sudden death is more common among women with heart attack.
+While heart attacks happen at the same rate in men and women, fewer women than men survive the first attack.
+One reason for the difference in heart attack survival rates is that heart disease symptoms in women can be different from those in men.
+Another reason suggested is that women wait longer before seeking help.
+As a result, heart attack survival rates are lower in women.
 The older a woman gets, the more at risk she is to get heart disease.
 But women of all ages should be concerned about heart disease and take preventive steps by practicing a healthy lifestyle.

 - Chest pressure – squeezing, fullness, stabbing, burning